-Your LTV, or loan-to-value ratio, is a percentage that reflects the difference between your home value and the amount you still owe on your mortgage.
+Your LTV, or loan-to-value ratio, is a percentage that reflects the difference between your home’s value and the amount you still owe on your mortgage.

 Your CLTV takes into account all loans or lines of credit that use your house as collateral, plus the amount you want to borrow.
 If you already have a second mortgage or HELOC, that will be taken into account when determining your CLTV for a new HELOC.

-- Best for flexible payment terms and low costs: Discover
+- Best for flexible repayment terms and low costs: Discover

-- Best for fair to poor credit: Spring EQ
+- Best for quick funding and low credit requirements: Spring EQ

-Best for: People who want flexible payment terms and low out-of-pocket costs
+Best for flexible repayment terms and low costs

 Discover home equity loans offer fixed interest rates, a variety of payment terms and fewer out-of-pocket expenses than other lenders.